DeliaSpica/DeliaSpica/README.md

 - 🔭 I’m currently working on improving my skills to work on the ServiceNow platform.
 - ⚡ Fun fact: If I could, I would eat pizza for my whole life. 🍕🍕🍕🍕❤️

-- 🎮PancakeSwap clone that me and my team are working on: https://github.com/nadiromano/pancakesClone 🎮

 <img src="rainbow" width=10px height=5px></img>